ElhamAbbasian/GeneTUKit-Pipeline/documentation/ReadMe.rst

     - http://www.pharmaceutical-bioinformatics.de

-- This project is published with an ISC license given in "license.txt".
+- This project is published with an ISC license given in "LICENSE.md".